Position

 • High school diploma or equivalent required; associate degree in library science or related field is preferred.

-• Previous experience in a library or similar environment is advantageous.
+• Previous experience in a library or similar environment is highly desirable.

 • Strong organizational and multitasking skills.